repole/drowsy/docs/querying.rst

 Embedding Relationships and Fields
 ----------------------------------

-Embed full relationships or fields of relationships:
+Embed full relationships or fields of relationships by specifying ``embeds`` as a query string parameter:

 .. sourcecode:: http